jbock-java/jbock/README.md

 where `X` is one of the
 [auto types.](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/JbockAutoTypes.java)

-If an explicit mapper is defined, but no collector, then these rules apply:
+If a custom mapper is defined, but no collector, then these rules apply:

 Mapper return type      | Parameter type              | Skew
 ----------------------- | --------------------------- | ------------